dasxgo/data-colab/README.md

 # Overview
-Data analysis and machine learning notebooks
+This repository contains notebooks of Data analysis and machine learning

 ## Table of Contents
 - Bank credit score prediction